Charging Rent Policy

 Assessing eligibility for the Start Work Bonus where a tenant or any member of the household over the age of 18 starts a paying job

-The Start Work Bonus was introduced to encourage FACS tenants to move into paying jobs.
-Under the scheme the household is eligible for a grace period of up to 26 weeks within a financial year before FACS adjusts their rent subsidy to take account of the change in income when the tenant or any member of the household starts a paying job.
+The Start Work Bonus was introduced to encourage DCJ tenants to move into paying jobs.
+Under the scheme the household is eligible for a grace period of up to 26 weeks within a financial year before DCJ adjusts their rent subsidy to take account of the change in income when the tenant or any member of the household starts a paying job.

 The rent payable grace period for Start Work Bonus: